Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 Mojo is also *safe and reliable* because of:
 * It has a statically typed (AOT - ahead of time) compilation, resulting in faster execution times and better optimization.
->Note: When running a Mojo kernel in a Jupyter notebook, JIT (Just In Time) compilation is used.
+>Note: When running a Mojo kernel in a Jupyter notebook, JIT (Just In Time) compilation is used through OrcJIT.
 (See also § 2.1)

 Mojo prefers compile-time errors to runtime errors, because solving bugs at runtime is so much more painful (as developers in dynamic languages like Python and Ruby know well): this gives developers more confidence in their codebase.